gmiam/untienots/README.md

 # Cloud/DevOps Technical Test - Result

 This is a walkthrough of what has been done to meet the requirements of this exercice.
-We can consider this as a readme as following these instruction will give a working example.
+We can consider this as a readme as following these instructions will give a working example.
 But this is also a place used to discuss what is not optimal and what can be imagine to go further.

 To follow all the commands listed below, you will need to first clone this repository.
 Once done, you can use them as is if you're in the root directory of the repo.